Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 ## Steps

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
+* Apply distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.